 Do you have to pay a deposit for a service dog?

 This is one of those rules that some people will try and flaunt be aware of your rights.
-Due to the federal fair housing laws landlords have to allow reasonable accommodation for people suffering with a disability so that means ramps for wheel chairs lifts etc Please check with the landlord first when it comes to your support pets the landord still has the final say on if your allowed any kind of support pet in the property.
+Due to the federal fair housing laws, landlords have to allow reasonable accommodation for people suffering with a disability so that means ramps for wheelchairs lifts etc Please check with the landlord first when it comes to your support pets the landlord still has the final say on if you allowed any kind of support pet in the property.